top of page

 • Tehran (Iran): Over 1 year

-Here too, however, it should be noted that the law only allows embassies three months to process an application.
-So if you submit a visa application (e.g. in writing), the embassy must decide on this application within three months.
-If it does not do this, the authority's inaction can be challenged in court (so-called action for failure to act).
+However, it should also be noted here that the law only gives embassies three months to process an application ( Section 75 of the Administrative Court Act ).
+If you submit a visa application (e.g. in writing), the embassy must decide on the application within three months.
+If it does not do this, the authority's inaction can be challenged in court ( so-called action for failure to act ).
 However, submitting a written visa application (without an appointment) is comparatively complicated, as all documents relevant to the decision must be attached to the application in order to start the three-month period.
-If in doubt, you should hire a lawyer specializing in immigration law if you cannot get an appointment at the embassy.
+If in doubt, you should therefore hire a lawyer specializing in immigration law if you cannot get an appointment at the embassy.
 This lawyer can speed up the process by filing an action for failure to act.

-5. Speed up the process with the help of a lawyer
+5. Accelerate the process with the help of a lawyer

-If the measures described do not help you to speed up the processing, you can hire an immigration lawyer to enforce your claims.
-An immigration lawyer can use German administrative law to speed up the processing of your application.
+If you do not achieve any progress in processing speed with the measures described, you can hire an immigration lawyer to enforce your claims .
+An immigration lawyer can use German administrative law to speed up the processing of applications.
 In practical terms, this is done by representing you before the authorities.
-The authorities often only respond when a lawyer asks them, as lawyers can contact the authorities via a special communication system and use legal means.
+The authorities often only respond when a lawyer makes a request , as lawyers contact the authorities via a special communication system (see special electronic lawyer's mailbox (beA) on Wikipedia) and can use legal means.

 5.1 Acceleration principle